 While onboarding contingent international talent is a competitive asset in a global economy, tapping into the international talent pool also carries compliance and administrative responsibilities in addition to domestic legislative and tax requirements that must be met in contingent workforce management.
-To remain competitive and compliant, organizations should adhere to a strict process.
+To remain competitive and compliant in 2022, organizations should adhere to a strict process.

 International talent is driving a tech boom in Canada.
 Toronto, Ontario specifically, had the biggest growth of technology jobs of any North American city between 2013 and 2018.
 Vancouver placed within the top five.

 Once your organization has attracted international talent, however, it’s critical to verify compliance records and remain diligent in the collection, verification and management of these documents to remain compliant in Canada.

 If you’re responsible for onboarding international talent at your organization, below are the 5 steps to take.

 - The first step in the onboarding approach should consist of a solid foundation with personalized details adapted to the position.
 To ensure this process, an onboarding specialist must:• Verbally inquire if the worker is eligible to work in Canada.

 - • Confirm the worker’s eligibility to work in the worksite country.

 - • If the worker confirms that he or she is working under a work/study permit, it’s critical for the onboarding specialist to notify the worker of what documents must be provided and advise the worker on the confirmation process and timeline.

 - The onboarding specialist should then enter the worker into the organization’s internal Applicant Tracking System.